samevers/word2vec/README.md

 # word2vec
-word2vec things that I user for myself.
+word2vec things using for myself.